isomerpages/moe-tanjongkatongsec/_useful-links/Personal Learning Device (PLD)/Personal Learning Device (PLD) FAQ.md

 Please refer to the information below:

 **New Service Centre Location:**<br>
-Servlink Technologies – Lenovo Authorised Service Centre
+Servlink Technologies – Lenovo Authorised Service Centre<br>
 Address: 2 Kallang Avenue #09-01, CTHub 1, Singapore 339407

 **How do students get to the new service centre?**<br>